 Below I’ll run through a few notes of ingredient swaps and recipe modifications.

 These protein donut holes call for Swerve confectioners in the dough itself.
 Just look at how moist the center is below!
-If you don’t have any on hand, you could try the protein powdered sugar I mentioned above or you could add a bit more pudding mix or other thickeners mixed with another low calorie sweetener.
+If you don’t have any on hand, you could try adding a bit more pudding mix or other thickeners mixed with another low calorie sweetener.

 For the powdered sugar coating, however, it’s going to be a bit more difficult to replicate the true powdered sugar texture with protein powder and granular sugar blended together.
 But even without the perfect powdered sugar exterior, these protein donut holes are still delicious!